dermotte/LIRE/src/main/docs/developer-docs/docs/index.md

 and its based on Solr 4.10.2.
 It can be found at [BitBucket](https://bitbucket.org/dermotte/liresolr).
 It has been reported working on distributed installations.

+## Making more of LIRE
+If you need **more performance** out of LIRE you can consider using approximate indexing.
+One option is hashing, ie. BitSampling, the other is to use the [approximate indexing based on metric spaces](metricindexing.md) based on the work of [G. Amato](http://www.nmis.isti.cnr.it/amato/).
+Both are supported by the parallel indexer and the generic searcher class, just check the configurations and constructors.

+Another option is to switch to [DocValues](docvalues.md).
+This utilizes another data structure of Lucene and bypasses the actual index.
+Please note that you need to use a custom searcher, the GenericDocValuesSearcher for searching.
+Indexing can be done by the parallel indexer.

 ## How does Lire actually work?
 Lire employs *global image features* for *content based image retrieval*.
 For more information on the underlying methods and techniques you should consult the basic literature on [content based images retrieval](http://en.wikipedia.org/wiki/CBIR):